e-j-w/G4TIP/README.md

 | /Trigger/DisableGriffinDetCol DET COL | Removes the TIGRESS/GRIFFIN detector core with detector index DET and core index COL from the trigger. |
 | /Trigger/DisableCsI NUM | Removes the CsI detector with index NUM from the trigger. |
 | /Trigger/DisableCsIRange LOW HIGH | Removes CsI detectors with index between LOW and HIGH (inclusive) from the trigger. |

+<sup>1</sup>If none of /Trigger/A, /Trigger/Z, /Trigger/ARange, and /Trigger/ZRange are set, the particle trigger will be applied to any charged particle.

 ### Data Generation and Saving